 The Month of Ramadan is considered very sacred, during which Muslims observe strict fast and participate in pious activities like charity and peacemaking.
-People who observe it recognize the same as the time of intense spiritual renewal.
+People who observe it recognizes the same as the time of intense spiritual renewal.
 The end of Ramadan begins with the three-day celebration of Eid al-Fitr.
 Few days before Eid, Muslim families give a specific amount of donation to the needy and the poor, which is made in the form of food to ensure every Muslim, can have a hearty meal and can celebrate this day.
-The donation is referred as sadaqah al-fitr or the charity of fast breaking.
+The donation is referred as sadaqah al-fitr or the charity of fast-breaking.

 The special food and delicacies cooked on the day of Eid al-Fitr may differ from one country to another.
 But the sole aim of all people is to celebrate the end of Ramadan and the power of the Almighty, Allah.
 Every Muslim family, depending on their budget, cooks a hearty meal and invites friends and relatives to celebrate happiness and togetherness on this pious day.